Academic Opportunities and Support

 ew497@cornell.edu

-Liz Walton moved to Ithaca one year ago, and has most recently been working as Development and Communications Manager, with Finance oversight, on a campaign for New York State Senate.
-Liz earned her Bachelors of Fine Art, from University of North Carolina, Charlotte, and has a background in gallery management, and gallery finance, production, and design.
+Liz Walton joined the Engineering Learning Initiatives team in 2022.
+They have 7 years of experience working as an administrator in multiple fields, most recently as Development and Communications Manager, with Finance oversight, on a campaign for New York State Senate.
+Liz earned their Bachelors of Art, from University of North Carolina at Charlotte, and has a background in gallery management, and gallery finance, production, and design.